-NOTE: Sunrises in the summer are often really great.
+NOTE: Sunrises in the summer are often nice.
 About 70%-80% of the mornings we get great color in the mountains, clear blue skies, very few clouds, and just a bit of wind.

 Sprague Lake offers a great mountain range reflecting in a subalpine lake.
 Some mornings you can get great reflections, and the wide view offers a good number of compositions.
 If we have wind Storm Pass is a great shot that in peak color can be even better than Sprague Lake.
 This destination requires a start time 45 minutes before sunrise.
-Because it is only about 25 minutes from Estes Park this starting destination can be part of a 4, 6, or 8 hour tour, and from here we can focus on more landscapes, macros and flower shots, or wildlife.

-Tundra Sunrise (Driving Option) - Sunrise is amazing anywhere in the park, but sunrise on the tundra can be breath taking, literally.
-It could be 40 degrees in the morning.
+Sunrise is amazing anywhere in the park, but sunrise on the tundra can be breath taking, literally.
+It could be 20 degrees in the morning.
 But you can watch as the mountains come to life with the warm pinks and orange light of sunrise.
-Great for folks that also want a chance to see great elk and potentially moose or to spend more time on the tundra.
-This option requires a 45 minute start before sunrise.
+This option requires a 1 hour before sunrise start for the roadside and 1 hour and 30 minutes for the hiking option.
+This option will offer wildlife shooting after sunrise.
+NOT AVAILABLE after October 1st.

-Dream Lake Sunrise and Lake Haiyaha (6 hour tour) Medium Hike - Like the tour option above we photograph Dream Lake at sunrise with the 1 hour and 30 minute before sunrise start.
+Like the tour option above we photograph Dream Lake at sunrise with the 1 hour and 30 minute before sunrise start.
 It is an easy hike for fit individuals, medium difficulty for folks from lower elevations and are not as active.
 After sunrise we can photograph the cascade below Dream Lake to produce the silky water effect.
 Then head up the additional 1 mile to Lake Haiyaha and Chaos Creek for great reflection shots and amazingly giant rocks.
 Currently the water of Lake Haiyaha is a beautiful light blue from glaical flour in the water from a 2022 landslide.
 This option has no wildlife viewing.

 NOTE: Sunsets in Rocky are not as reliable as sunrise.
 The standard summer weather pattern is blue skies in the morning with building clouds and a potential thunder storm in the afternoon.
 Generally right before sunset the clouds break, but there are a number of nights that the clouds never break.
 June sunsets are more reliable then July and August.

-Evening Mountain Lake - This end of the tour option ends with an easy to get to mountain lake with great mountain scenery.
+This end of the tour option ends with an easy to get to mountain lake with great mountain scenery.
 One of the busiest lakes in the park, close to sunset the parking lot clears out and on clear nights the peaks glow.
 We drive up to the trail head and walk around to the far side of the lake for a potential great shot.

-Tundra Sunset Hiking- (June 1st - early Oct) There are some amazing sunset options on the Tundra that are on a trail about a mile from the road.
+There are some amazing sunset options on the Tundra that are on a trail about a mile from the road.
 This location is pretty taxing as we will be hiking at almost 12,000 feet so its for only fit folks looking for shots most people never get.
 Be sure to bring a heavy coat, gloves and a hat because it can be very cold even the peak summer heat.

-Moose - One of the major targets, we find them regularly but can be challenging at times to get good photos.
+One of the major targets, we find them regularly at great distance but can be challenging at times to get close photos.
 We mostly find cows and calves, but sometimes we do find bulls.
 This tour takes some patience to get the shots, and requires at least 3 hours of drive time round trip.
-93% chance to see, 55% chance they are close.
-Most reliable in June with 5-8 close sightings, good in July with usually 2-3 close sightings, and decreasing in August down to some days not getting a close sighting.
+93% chance to see, 45% chance they are close.
+Most reliable in May - June with 5-8 close sightings, possible in July with usually 1 maybe 2 close sighting, and decreasing in August down to some days not getting a close sighting.
 There are a few lakes we can also visit instead of higher elevation locations but there are no other animals in those areas and it often takes all 4 hours to get a 65% at a good moose photo.